reynj/reynj/README.md

 This implementation is based on the [Range](https://martinfowler.com/eaaDev/Range.html "Martin Fowler Range") class as described by Martin Fowler.

-The aim of this library is to provide a base Range class with all possible methods that can be performed on a Range, but also a RangeCollection that can be used to handle and compare list of Ranges.
+The aim of this library is to provide a base Range class with all possible methods that can be performed on a Range, but also extension methods that can be used to handle and compare list of Ranges.
 Below is my list of features I want to implement, feel free to open an issue if something is missing on my list.

 - [ ] Range